skellis46/slipbox/improvisation and the threshold of the self.md

 It was not until the final studio sessions that I started to imagine that the research could focus precisely on the moment in time when one slips out of time and out of oneself.

 Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
-It is a process that coincidentally seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
+Coincidentally, the process seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 we met online twice to push deeper into my memory of experiences while dancing.

+Therefore, the _data set_ for this writing consists of first-person experiences of dancing, unstructured conversations post dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based research.

 ## the dancing: authentic movement and its properties